They Call Him Cemetery

 They Call Me Cemetery (Gli fumavano le Colt... lo chiamavano Camposanto, also known as His Pistols Smoked...
 They Call Him Cemetery and A Bullet for a Stranger) is a 1971 Italian Spaghetti Western film directed by Giuliano Carnimeo and starring Gianni Garko.
+It was followed by His Name Was Holy Ghost the following year, also starring Garko and directed by Carnimeo.

 Plot

 Two brothers find themselves in serious trouble when they arrive in a small western town to visit their father and run afoul of the local gang.
 This lawless land offers no hope for our well-intentioned but hopeless outnumbered duo.
-A mysterious stranger's arrival may prove to be beneficial for the good-natured brothers and their facing off against the ruthless gang.
+The arrival of a mysterious stranger named Cemetery may prove to be beneficial for the good-natured brothers and their facing off against the ruthless gang and their leader Duke, a crafty hired gunslinger and nemesis of Cemetery.